imagekitio/docs-keep-a-changelog/api-reference/custom-metadata-fields-api/delete-custom-metadata-field.md

 **Note the colon in the end.**
 {% endswagger-parameter %}

-{% swagger-response status="200: OK" description="" %}
+{% swagger-response status="204: OK" description="Empty body is returned." %}

 {% endswagger-response %}

-{% swagger-response status="404: Not Found" description="If no custom metadata is found with this id, 404 is returned" %}
+{% swagger-response status="404: Not Found" description="If no custom metadata is found with this id, 404 is returned." %}

 {% endswagger-response %}
 {% endswagger %}